KartikRane/text2cypher/README.md

 Token F1 improved from 16.7% (200 samples) to 27.4% (1,000 samples) — a 64%
 relative improvement — confirming the model benefits from more data.

-Inspection of predictions.json reveals the model learned:
+Inspection of predictions.json and completion_only.json reveals the model learned:
 - Basic MATCH clause structure with correct node labels from the schema
 - Simple WHERE filters for equality and comparison conditions
 - RETURN clauses with correct property names on simple schemas

 ### Where it fails

-Three failure modes appear consistently in predictions.json:
+Three failure modes appear consistently across the saved prediction files:

 1. **Repetition loops** — the model generates a valid opening clause then repeats the same token indefinitely until max_new_tokens is reached.